-The Company As A Talent Network: Unilever and Schneider Electric Show The Way
+The Company As A Talent Marketplace: Unilever and Schneider Electric Show The Way

 Over the last ten years, we’ve seen a lot of digital business disruption.
 Amazon disrupted Wal-Mart.
 PayPal disrupted Visa.
 Tesla disrupted GM and Ford.
 And Facebook and Google disrupted just about everyone.

 And this disruption was not just caused by good ideas: it is driven by speed.
 These disruptive companies have new ideas, they test them, and they execute faster than their entrenched competitors.

 Why do existing companies take so long to react?
 Well as Clay Christensen describes in the Innovator’s Dilemma, large companies have lots of vested interests.
 It’s very hard for well-run, execution-focused companies to stop, think about something new, and start something different.